-The ICU team includes many healthcare providers that have a lot of training and experience in intensive care; ranging from physicians to occupational therapist.
-Clinical Nurses in the ICU implement the nursing process for medical and surgical patients requiring intensive monitoring and nursing.
+The ICU team includes many healthcare providers that have a lot of training and experience in intensive care, ranging from physicians to occupational therapists.
+Clinical Nurses in the ICU implement the nursing process for medical and surgical patients requiring intensive monitoring.

 An experienced and compassionate Registered Nurse (RN).

 A good decision-maker, with proven success at making timely decisions that maintain high standards of nursing care within the organization.

 Actively seeking new ways to grow and be challenged.

 Approachable someone who is comfortable with diverse groups of people and able to make others comfortable with you.

 Willing to take action and eager to embrace new opportunities and tough challenges with a sense of urgency, high energy, and enthusiasm.

 Capable of building strong customer relationships and delivering customer-centric solutions.